Frequently Asked Questions

 Do you prefer money or food?

-How long should my food drive last?
+How long should my fundraiser and food drive last?

 How do I have food collection barrels delivered to my organization?